Dora the Explorer

-On one hand, Dora is an admirable character with a can-do attitude.
-On the other hand, the show can seem simplistic -- even for young viewers.
+On one hand, Dora is an admirable character with a can-do attitude, but on the other hand, the show can seem simplistic -- even for young viewers.
 Challenges are often similar, which may get a bit monotonous.

 Families can talk about...

-Families can talk about the program's repetition -- is it a good learning tool, or does it make the program seem like virtual brainwashing?
+Families can talk about Dora the Explorer's repetition -- is it a good learning tool, or does it make the program seem like virtual brainwashing?